 Difficulty Starting Conversations

 Another thing that people with a social anxiety disorder find hard to do is start conversations.
-They may not be able to start conversations with anyone, even their friends, and family.
+They may not be able to start conversations with anyone, even their friends or a family member.
 They may be able to participate in a conversation easily enough if it is with someone they know well, but unlikely they will be the first to say something.

 Difficulty with Dating